A Guide to Thinking Critically About History

 Avoid unwarranted equivocation and what psychologists call “magnification.”

 Ex.
 1: Should American Christians be intolerant toward Muslims?
 Well, look at Thomas Jefferson, a Founding Father.
 One of his first acts as President was to send the Navy into battle against North African Muslims.
-True, but he didn’t do that because they were Muslims, but rather because they were pirates.
+True, but he didn’t do that because they were Muslims, rather because they were pirates.
 Conveniently flushed down the Memory Hole: Jefferson advocated religious tolerance toward all American citizens, including Muslims.

 Ex.
 2: The red lights should go on whenever anyone describes the U.S. government as “tyrannical,” even if it is overbearing in a particular instance.
-Describing any of the democratic countries’ governments as generally tyrannical waters down the term and is likely coming from the mouth or pen of someone unfamiliar with real tyranny, or with a warped sense of reality.
+Describing any of the democratic countries’ governments as generally tyrannical waters down the term and is likely coming from the mouth or pen of someone unfamiliar with real tyranny or with a warped sense of reality.
 They’re “magnifying” and over-generalizing from instances where democratic governments really are overbearing.
 If the majority in a democracy passes a law, such as the 1964 Civil Rights Act, you might not like it, but the law wasn’t passed by a dictatorship against the wishes of the people.
 There’s a difference.
 The same goes with the 2001 Patriot Act, which a critical balance of voters supported.
 Democratic countries like the U.S. experience the advantages and disadvantages of not being tyrannical.

 Ex.
 3: Americans were just as bad as Germans during WWII because they held Japanese citizens in concentration camps.
 This is a false equivalent brought on by confusing terminology and a lack of perspective and knowledge of what happened.
-While it’s true that the U.S. imprisoned innocent Japanese-American citizens and that one could technically call internment camps “concentration camps,” they crucially didn’t enslave, torture and murder them.
+While it’s true that the U.S. imprisoned innocent Japanese-American citizens and that one could technically call internment camps “concentration camps,” they crucially didn’t enslave, torture, and murder them in these camps.